Balto (film)

 Balto is a 1995 animated adventure film directed by Simon Wells, produced by Amblin Entertainment, and distributed by Universal Pictures.
-It is loosely based on the true story of the dog Balto who helped save children infected with diphtheria in the 1925 serum run to Nome.
+It is loosely based on the true story of the dog Balto, who helped save children infected with diphtheria in the 1925 serum run to Nome.
 The film stars voice actors Kevin Bacon, Bridget Fonda, Phil Collins, and Bob Hoskins.
 Though primarily an animated film, it uses a live-action framing device that takes place in New York City's Central Park and features Miriam Margolyes as an older version of one of the children.
 This is the third and final film to be produced by Steven Spielberg's Amblimation animation studio, before the studio's closure in 1997.

 Released theatrically in the United States on December 22, 1995, the film was a financial failure due to being overshadowed by the release of Toy Story, but its subsequent sales on home video led to two direct-to-video sequels: Balto II: Wolf Quest (2002) and Balto III: Wings of Change (2004).

 Plot

-In New York City, an old woman and her granddaughter are walking through Central Park, looking for a memorial statue.
-As they seat themselves for a rest, the grandmother recounts a story about Nome, Alaska.
+In New York City, an elderly woman and her granddaughter are walking through Central Park, looking for a memorial statue.
+While they rest, the grandmother recounts a story about Nome, Alaska.

-In 1925, a wolfdog named Balto lives on the outskirts of Nome with his adoptive father, a Russian snow goose named Boris, and two polar bears, Muk and Luk.
-Balto is ostracized by dogs and humans alike for his half-breed heritage.
+In 1925, a wolfdog named Balto lives on the outskirts of Nome with his adoptive goose father Boris alongside two polar bears named Muk and Luk.
+Balto is ridiculed by dogs and humans alike for his half-breed heritage.
 His only friends in town are a young girl named Rosy and her red husky Jenna whom Balto has a crush on.
-He is challenged by the town's favorite sled dog Steele, a fierce and arrogant Alaskan Malamute, and his teammates, Nikki, Kaltag, and Star.
+He is challenged by the town's favorite sled dog Steele, a fierce and arrogant Alaskan Malamute.

-One night, Rosy and all the children in Nome are stricken with diphtheria.
+That night, Rosy and all the children in Nome are stricken with diphtheria.
 Severe winter weather conditions prevent medicine from being brought by air or sea from Anchorage, and the closest rail line ends in Nenana.
-After authorization to transport the antitoxin by rail is given by the Governor of Alaska in Juneau, a dog race is held to determine the best-fit dogs for a sled dog team to get the medicine.
+After authorization to transport the antitoxin by rail is given by the Governor of Alaska, a dog race is held to determine the best-fit dogs for a sled dog team to get the medicine.
 Balto enters and wins, but is disqualified after Steele exposes his wolf-dog heritage.
-The team departs that night with Steele in the lead and successfully picks up the medicine.
+The team departs that night with Steele in the lead and picks up the medicine successfully.
 On return, deteriorating conditions leave the disoriented team stranded at the base of a steep slope with the musher knocked unconscious.